Jonathan2251/lbd/source/llvmstructure.rst

     :end-before: #endif

-:num:`Figure #llvmstructure-f13` shows how the pattern match work in the IR node **add** and instruction **ADDiu** both defined in Cpu0InstrInfo.td.
+:numref:`llvmstructure-f13` shows how the pattern match work in the IR node **add** and instruction **ADDiu** both defined in Cpu0InstrInfo.td.
 In this example, IR node "add %a, 5" will be translated to "addiu $r1, 5" after %a is allcated to register $r1 in regiter allocation stage since the IR